Kristina01111000/Drws_site/README.md

 - change the patreon link on the 80Q to the new one

-check gh on May 16, 17, b/c mysql update
-meeting at 11 on thursday

 5/2
 - Add patreon link to the 30 day challenge
 - Try cleaning the 30 day challenge up
-- Double check all of patreon links

 - Add links to the patreon on the four element institute site